HarvestAPI/apify-linkedin-profile/README.md

 - Recommendations and connections
 - Certifications and projects

+Up to 1000 profiles per actor run.

 ### Sample output data

-Here is the sample output of this actor:
+Here is the example output of this actor:

 ```json
 {